Bounded Robustness in Reinforcement Learning via Lexicographic Objectives: Characterisation of Robust Policies

-The robustness notion in Definition \ref{def:rob} is intuitive and it allows us to classify policies.
-We begin by exploring what are the types of policies that are maximally robust, starting with the set of constant policies and set of fix point of the operator $\langle \cdot, T \rangle$, whose formal descriptions are now provided. \begin{definition} A policy $\pi: X \mapsto \Delta(U)$ is said to be constant if $\pi(x) = \pi(y)$ for all $x, y \in X$, and the collection of all constant policies is denoted by $\bar{\Pi}$.
-A policy $\pi:X \mapsto \Delta(U)$ is called a fixed point of the operator $\langle \cdot, T \rangle$ if $\pi(x) = \langle \pi, T \rangle (x) $ for all $x \in X$.
-The collection of all fixed points will be denoted by $\Pi_T$. \end{definition} In other words, a constant policy is any policy that yields the same action distribution for any state, and a fixed point policy is any policy whose action distributions are un-altered by the noise kernel.
+An important question to be addressed before trying to synthesise robust policies is what these robust policies look like, and how they are related to DOMDP properties.
+A policy $\pi$ is said to be constant if $\pi(x) = \pi(y)$ for all $x, y \in X$, and the collection of all constant policies is denoted by $\bar{\Pi}$.
+A policy is called a fixed point of $\langle \cdot, T \rangle$ if $\pi(x) = \langle \pi, T \rangle (x) $ for all $x \in X$.
+The collection of all fixed points is $\Pi_T$.
 Observe furthermore that $\Pi_T$ \emph{only depends on the kernel ${T}$} and the set\footnote{There is a (natural) bijection between the set of constant policies and the space $\Delta(U)$.
 The set of fixed points of the operator $\langle \cdot, T \rangle$ also has an algebraic characterisation in terms of the null space of the operator $\mathrm{Id}(\cdot) - \langle \cdot, T \rangle$.
 We are not exploiting the later characterisation in this paper.} $X$.
-We now present a proposition that links the two sets of policies in Definition \ref{def:ConstantFixedPolicies} with our notion of robustness. \begin{proposition} Consider a DOMDP as in Definition \ref{def:DOMDP}, the robustness notion given in Definition \ref{def:rob} and the concepts in Definition \ref{def:ConstantFixedPolicies}, then we have that

-\end{proposition} The importance of Proposition \ref{prop:InclusionConstFixPolicies} is that it allows us to produce (approximately) maximally robust policies by computing the distance of a policy to either the set of constant policies or to the fix point of the operator $\langle \cdot, T \rangle$, and this is at the core of the construction in Section \ref{sec:lexicographicOpt}.
-However, before this, let us introduce another set that is sandwiched between $\Pi_0$ and $\Pi_T$.
 Let us assume we have a policy iteration algorithm that employs an action-value function $Q^\pi$ and policy $\pi$.
-The advantage function for $\pi$ is defined as $A^\pi (x,u) \coloneqq Q^\pi (x,u)-V^\pi (x)$ and can be used as a maximisation objective to learn optimal policies (as in, \emph{e.g.}, A2C \citep{Sutton1999}, A3C \citep{mnih2016asynchronous}).
-We can similarly define the \emph{noise disadvantage} (a form of negative advantage) of policy $\pi$ as:
+The advantage function for $\pi$ is defined as $A^\pi (x,u) := Q^\pi (x,u)-V^\pi (x)$.
+We can similarly define the \emph{noise disadvantage} of policy $\pi$ as: